Braess' Paradoxes in Coupled Power and Transportation Systems: Mitigation

-\paragraph{System-Optimal Pricing.} The goal of such charging pricing policies is to nudge the GUE so it optimizes one of the social cost metrics introduced in \S\ref{sec:social_cost_metrics}.
-These policies are obtained by leveraging our structural characterization of the GUE, \mh{whose details can be found in Appendix \ref{sec:GUE_as_optimal_solution}.} Enforcing system-optimal pricing policies will align individual travelers' incentives with the system cost metrics to be optimized, and eliminate certain (but not all) types of \mh{BP}.
+Such pricing policies nudge the GUE so it optimizes one of the social cost metrics.
+These policies are obtained by leveraging our structural characterization of the GUE \mh{(see Section~\ref{sec:GUE_as_optimal_solution}).} Enforcing system-optimal pricing aligns individual travelers' incentives with the system costs, and eliminates certain (but not all) types of \mh{BP}.